milkyware/milkyware.github.io/_drafts/recreating-wcf-service-in-dotnet-core-from-wsdl.md

 When Microsoft started codebase migration from .NET Framework to .NET Core (now simply .NET), a number of features were to remain on .NET Framework.
 One such feature was the **server-side** codebase of **WCF** preventing WCF from being hosted in a .NET Core app.

 Although Microsoft have deprecated WCF, I have found quite of lot of legacy applications rely on WCF for integration.
 In an ideal world, the integration would be migrated to more modern **REST or GraphQL** endpoints and the consuming application updated.
 However, this is often not possible.
-Fortunately, the .NET community have revived WCF through **Core WCF**.
+Fortunately, the .NET community have revived WCF server-side through **Core WCF**.

 ## What is [Core WCF](https://github.com/CoreWCF/CoreWCF)?